juhidesai/x9115baymax/README.md

 2. Executing on an open source repository
    Being able to run this algorithm on your test cases and project is a very important aspect of this project.
 To help ease this, we had a use case scenario where we took an open source project and ran our algorithm on its test cases.
-There is a single point entry in the code in the generator method which can be used to call all other functions that you care about. the option of which functions to take are left with the userin that single entry function.
-We had to put up a few conditions on the way the test case files are structures to be able to run our algorithm with ease.
+There is a single point entry in the code in the generator method which can be used to call all other functions that you care about. the option of which functions to take are left with the user in that single entry function.
+We had to put up a few conditions on the way the test case files are structured to be able to run our algorithm with ease.
 The code and test cases should be in the same file.
 This condition is mostly due to the way coverage is calculated by the coverage library.
 This restriction should be removed in the future work.

 ## Modifications needed to run the optimizer

+To run DE with different types of inputs, we had to change the way frontier was generated and how the extrapolation was done.
+For the open source bintrees project, the frontier was a list of 200 candidates, each candidate was a tuple containing 3 lists.
+For integers and real numbers, the frontier was a list of 200 candidates, each candidate was a tuple containing 2 values.
+For string, each candidate was a tuple containing 4 strings.

+## Problems Faced

+While dealing with the open source repository, there were issues with calculating the coverage of the actual code.
+This was mainly due to the fact that this repository was on trees, which is separately installed as a package for Python.
+We were unable to calculate the coverage on the actual source files because of this.

+As a work-around, we had to remove the import statements, and pull the source code into the test file itself.
+This problem should not occur for repositories which have a separate installation.

+## Results

+## Threats to Validity

 If the input type is different than any of the above, the generation and extrapolation functions would need to be modified accordingly.
 The test cases should also include the code in the same file.

-## Results

-## Threats to Validity

 ## Conclusion